sovervo/jsgamelauncher/README.md

 ## Installing on [muOS](https://muos.dev/)

 Coming soon!
 According to [joyrider3774](https://www.reddit.com/user/joyrider3774/) on this [thread](https://www.reddit.com/r/ANBERNIC/comments/1hsyv9n/comment/m5e2zsy/?context=3) all we need to do is install the GNU versions of ls and tar so that the curl command for installing nvm works.

+## Media

+Check the [MEDIA.md](MEDIA.md) for a running list of places this project has been posted.
+Not a comprehensive list of course but it helps us keep track for sharing in the future.
+If you see anything you liked that missing let us know . . . we might have missed it.